prabhjeetkaurr/Identifying-Depression-And-Sucide-displays-on-twitter/README.md

 # Identifying-Depression-And-Sucide-displays-on-twitter
 This study examines the prevalence of depression and sucide on twitter using NLP and machine learning techniques.
+This cross sectional study took place from June 2013 to June 2014 and data collection specifically took place over one week in July 2013.
+Public data was collected for this study from the social media website, Twitter.
+We collected data for this study using software called DiscoverText.
+DiscoverText is an Application Programing Interface software, commonly known as an API.
+We selected for English language tweets and used the search terms “depressed” and “depression” to identify our content.